Can I use my ATM card to buy things online?

 Q: I have a question about buying things online.
 Can I use my ATM card to do this?
 If so, how?

-- Do not make purchases when using public Internet access.
-Make purchases only from your home Internet connection.
-Not only do public systems vary greatly in terms of security, but there are devices that can intercept wireless signals, and thus be used to steal sensitive financial information like credit and debit card numbers.
+Making purchases only from your home wireless connection is another tip for credit card safety.
+Not only do public Wi-Fi connections vary greatly in terms of security, but there are devices that can intercept wireless signals, and thus be used to steal sensitive financial information like credit and debit card numbers.

 ATM cards are an example of the convenience of modern banking, but the important thing for customers is not to turn that convenience into an easy way to make financial mistakes.